-We invite you to comment on the applications and supporting documents Cooke Aquaculture Pacific (Cooke) submitted requesting to modify its existing National Pollutant Discharge Elimination System permits for four Puget Sound net pens.
+We invite you to comment on the draft modifications to four Cooke Aquaculture Pacific (Cooke) National Pollutant Discharge Elimination System Puget Sound water quality net pen permits.

 The modifications would allow Cooke to raise all-female, sterile rainbow trout, also known as steelhead.
 In order to change the species they are farming, the company must go through a multi-agency, multi-step permitting process.
 Our role is to consider how the new species may affect the discharges from the operation and what is required to be in the permit to make sure that water quality is protected.

 The Washington Department of Fish and Wildlife (WDFW) regulates ecological impacts of marine aquaculture.
 It approved and issued its Marine Aquaculture Permit allowing Cooke to farm this native salmon in Puget Sound.
 We included WDFW's mitigations and continue to strengthen the permit requirements to ensure water quality is protected.
 Changes to the permits include:

 - Clarifying that any fish reared in Cooke’s net pens are prohibited from release.

 - Adding requirements and details on how to notify state agencies of events that could potentially lead to fish escape.

 - Increasing monitoring and reporting of potential fish escape during stocking and harvesting.

 - Adding monthly reporting for fish feed consumption.